SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 The ``FullyNamed`` protocol defines any kind of thing that has a fully-qualified name.
 It doesn't specify what *kind* of thing it must be – it only specifies that the thing must be able to provide a full name for itself.
-It implements this requirement by stating that any ``FullyNamed`` type must have a gettable instance property called ``fullName``, which is of type ``String``.
+It specifies this requirement by stating that any ``FullyNamed`` type must have a gettable instance property called ``fullName``, which is of type ``String``.

 Here's an example of a simple structure that conforms to